 The first grand slam of 2018 has kicked off and will run from now until January 28.
 Tennis fans from all over the world can’t wait to watch the Australian Open.
 The grand slam of Asia/Pacific is always an important date on the tennis calendar and 2018 is no different.
 Sadly for many tennis fans around the world, not everywhere shows the tournament on TV.
 In addition, geo-restrictions mean that it is not always easy to watch the Australian Open live online.
 But don’t worry!
 With a VPN for sports, anybody can quickly and easily spoof their location overseas to unblock Australian Open live streams.

-To unblock the Australian Open 2018, we recommend ExpressVPN.
+To unblock and watch the Australian Open 2018 final, we recommend ExpressVPN.
 It offers everything you are likely to need from a VPN for the Australian Open.
 Firstly, it has incredibly fast servers located in Australia.
 In addition, it is a highly trusted and reliable service that provides strong OpenVPN encryption.
 However, any of the services in our 5 Best VPNs for Sports are also perfect, so be sure to check them out.
 Here is a quick setup guide for the Australian Open:

 Watch the Australian Open with VPN

 - Select a VPN service.
 (To stream the Australian Open live our recommendation is ExpressVPN, because it has fast servers all over the world (and down under) that will let you stream the tennis in HD quality.

 - Subscribe to the VPN service that you most suits you in our 5 Best VPNs for Sports list.